-- 1. Enter the factory set code. - 2.
-Within five seconds press the $1 \bullet 2$ on the keypad. - 3.
+- 1. Enter the factory set code.
+Note: The keyless entry keypad and interior lights will illuminate and the driver's door will unlock. - 2.
+Within five seconds press the 1 2 on the keypad. - 3.
 Enter your personal 5-digit code.
-Each number must be entered within five seconds of each other.
+Each number must be entered within five seconds of each other. - 4.
+The doors will again lock then unlock, to confirm that your personal keycode has been programmed to the module.